7 Activities to Make This Holiday Season the Best Ever

 1. Skate It Out

 Hitting the rink is one of winter's greatest outdoor activities.
 Fortunately for you there's no need to go in search of frozen ponds in order to get your skating fix.
+We have plenty of ice skating rinks to choose from in the region.
 You can skate the day away in the middle of Tysons at the Tysons Corner Center Plaza Rink or bust a move surrounded by the beautiful and lively streets of Reston Town Center at the Reston Town Center Pavilion Ice Rink.
 Both rinks are open from late November through March (check links for specific dates) and offer skate rentals if you don't have your own.
 Also, if you find yourself downtown and the skating moods hits you, we find that art and figure 8's match perfectly along the National Mall on the National Gallery of Art Skating Ice Rink.

 2. Show Stoppers